-Your cover must ensure patients can be compensated in the event of a successful claim.
-You must regularly review your cover to ensure that it applies across all the tasks and types of practice that you do, the locations where you work and for the hours you work, so that patients are adequately protected.
+Your cover must ensure patients can be compensated in the event of a claim.
+You must regularly review your cover to ensure that it applies across all the tasks that you do, the locations where you work and for the hours you work, so that patients are adequately protected.

 If you're working in another country as well as the UK, you will need to comply with the requirements set out in this guidance as well as any requirements for the country you are working in.
-Additionally, products may have jurisdictional limits and you should not rely on cover obtained by providers who are based outside the UK for your practice here, or assume that your UK policy will cover you for any work undertaken abroad.
+You should not rely on cover obtained outside the UK for your practice here or assume that your UK policy will cover you abroad.